jon-edward/wiki-categories/README.md

 A `.category` file is a concatenation of fields, each field starts with a 32-bit integer that describes how long the value is in bytes, and is immediately followed by the value.
 The file is named by its page id.
-The integers are little-endian.
+The integers are big-endian.

 The fields of the binary file are as follows (in this order):